charlstown/CNCF_SurvivalAnalysis/README.md

   - cncf_git_data.json
   - cncf_git_mapping.json
 - **02_src**: this folder contains the library needed to load data and execute the notebooks.
-  - loader:
+  - elastic_loader.py
-  - finder:
+  - elastic_finder.py
 - **03_notebooks**: this folder contains the notebooks elaborated for the work.
-  - ExploratoryDataAnalysis
+  - 01_LoadingData.ipynb
-  - SurvivalAnalysis
+  - 02_ExploratoryDataAnalysis.ipynb
-  - DataLoader
+  - 03_SurvivalAnalysis.ipynb
 - **04_results**: this folder contains the resulting images from the Dashboards.
+  - Screen_01.png
-  - Dash_GeneralInfo.png:
+  - Screen_02.png
-  - Dash_SurvivalAnalysis.png:
+  - Screen_Dashboard.png
 - **05_exports**: this folder contains the final objects exported from kibana.
 - **README.md**: file with the instructions to understand the repository.
-- **Report.pdf**: final report from the assignment.
+- **MDS_Report.pdf**: final report from the assignment.